Hyderabadi Dahi Bhindi Masala

-First recipe in this series is from lovely, sweet and chatter box (sorry couldn’t help it;) Swati who rants at Chatkhor.
-Few days back she had posted her aunt’s recipe for Hyderabadi Dahi Bhindi Masala.
-Being big time Okra lovers, it didn’t take too long for us try it.
+One of the recipes in this series which is loved by everyone whenever I have served it is from lovely, sweet and chatter box (sorry couldn’t help it;) Swati who blogs at Chatkhor.
+This Hyderabadi Dahi Bhindi Masala is Swati's aunt's recipe which she blogged few years ago and being big time Okra lovers, it didn’t take too long for us try it.
+When I first tried the recipe I was a novice cook who had most kitchen disasters when it came to yogurt based curries.
 I was curious as how creamy the yogurt gravy looked as most of the times when yogurt added in a curry ended up curdling with unpleasant texture and taste.
-My only solution to this problem was to add yogurt just before you switch off the flame.
-But here in Swati’s recipe she used a paste made using cashews soaked in milk and coconut and Bingo, I got fool proof recipe for getting creamy yogurt gravy without curdling it.
+My only solution to this problem was to add yogurt just before switching off the flame.
+But in Swati’s recipe, she used a paste made using cashews soaked in milk and coconut and Bingo, I got fool proof recipe for getting creamy yogurt gravy without curdling it.
 Both cashews and coconut are used in many recipes to thicken the gravy, giving it a creamy texture and also to enhance its taste.
 The amount of cashew and coconut used in this gravy is comparatively quite small without overpowering the actual yogurt based gravy.
 This cashew-coconut paste is just enough to give creamy gravy without you worrying too much about the calorie.
-Another intersecting tip was sprinkle little salt on okra pieces and marinate for few minutes before frying.
-I was not sure about the reason behind it till I decided to give it a try and realised it actually helps in reducing the sliminess of okra.
-The spices itself used are very little, giving it right flavour.
-While curry leaves in tadka imparts wonderful aroma to the dish, the pleasantly bitter kasuri methi enhances its flavour.
-With few modifications to suit our taste, this recipe is a keeper and I will be trying it again very shortly.
-Thanks dear Swati for sharing this delicious recipe with us which has become one of our favourite yogurt based curry.

 Ingredients: